ChaithanyaSaiB/UMBC-DATA606-Capstone/docs/Proposal.md

 - **Data sources**

-  Data was taken from UCI Machine Learning Repository
+The datasets used in this project are collected from tweets by the following prominent health news agencies:

+NPR Health
+CNN Health
+CBC Health
+Everyday Health
+LA Times Health
+These tweets contain links to health news articles, which are the primary content for analysis.
 - **Data Size**

-  All the files for the data make up almost 9 MB
+  All the files for the data make up almost 2.91 MB
 - **Data Shape**

-  Data initially would be 3 columns and almost 58000 instances
+  Data initially would be 3 columns and almost 20049 instances
 - **Time period**

-  Data is collected from Twitter in the year 2015
+  Data is collected from Twitter in the year 2015 according UCI Machine Learning Repository dataset page
 - **What does each row represent?**

   From the data description in UCI, **each row in the data stands for tweet on health news by various news agencies**